We received a PG9 due to the trailers brake actuator being unsecure. The trailer is not ours as we are a unit only

 Re: We received a PG9 due to the trailers brake actuator being unsecure.
 The trailer is not ours as we are a unit only

-Can be difficult if you are traction only running over UK or Europe delivering trailers from one depot to another you would have to be ahead of the game with requesting paperwork and then you get a trailer change when you get to the collection depotmartellene8 wrote: ↑Thu Jun 01, 2023 4:06 pm This is an important point a lot of operators miss.
+martellene8 wrote: Thu Jun 01, 2023 4:06 pm This is an important point a lot of operators miss.
 If you borrow, rent, use a trailer, it’s your responsibility and you get any PG9 etc that it attracts.

 As a haulier I found the best option was have the trailer delivered to me (not my problem on the road) then have my workshop do a full first use inspection, document it etc and then we’d use the trailer.